codacy/codacy-analysis-cli-action/README.md

               max-allowed-issues: 2147483647
     ```

-4. Optionally, [enable standalone client side tools](https://docs.codacy.com/related-tools/local-analysis/client-side-tools/) by passing the following options to the action.
+4. Optionally, specify the following parameters to run [**standalone** client-side tools](https://docs.codacy.com/related-tools/local-analysis/client-side-tools/):

     ```yaml
-    name: Codacy Analysis CLI

-    on: ["push"]

-    jobs:
-      codacy-analysis-cli:
-        name: Codacy Analysis CLI
-        runs-on: ubuntu-latest
-        steps:
-          # ...
-          - name: Run Codacy Analysis CLI
-            uses: codacy/codacy-analysis-cli-action@master
-            with:
-              # ...
     run-gosec: "true"
     run-staticcheck: "true"
     ```

-    In case you just want to run the standalone client side tools you can disable the dockerized tools by passing the `run-docker-tools: "false"` to the action.

-    In the case of Clang Tidy and Faux Pas, due to the complex orchestration of the tool, this action will instead receive the path to a file with the outputs of the tool and will then push them to Codacy.
+    Due to the complex orchestration of the tools Clang-Tidy and Faux Pas, in this case the action can receive instead the output files of the tools and uploads them to Codacy:
-    To pass the file use the configurations bellow:

     ```yaml
-    name: Codacy Analysis CLI

-    on: ["push"]

-    jobs:
-      codacy-analysis-cli:
-        name: Codacy Analysis CLI
-        runs-on: ubuntu-latest
-        steps:
-          # ...
-          - name: Run Codacy Analysis CLI
-            uses: codacy/codacy-analysis-cli-action@master
-            with:
-              # ...
     clang-tidy-output: "path/to/output"
     faux-pas-output: "path/to/output"
+    ```

+    If you only want to run the standalone client-side tools and not all the containerized tools supported by Codacy, specify:

+    ```yaml
+    run-docker-tools: "false"
     ```

 5. Optionally, [enable the GitHub integration](https://docs.codacy.com/repositories-configure/integrations/github-integration/) on Codacy to have information about the analysis of the changed files directly on your pull requests.